If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 Without their guidance and professionalism, I wouldn’t have had the success I have today.

-When it comes to saving money, though, these guys are the pros, and if that is what you want to do, these are the blogs you need to follow.
+When it comes to money-saving blogs, these guys are the pros, and if that’s what you want to do, these are the ones to follow.

-Thesimpledollar.com is always the first blog I run to when I need some financial advice.
+Mr. Money Mustache is one of the first blogs I run to when I need some financial advice.

 This encounter was also the same time I came across affiliate marketing.

-His work ethic and knowledge in the financial department are amazing.
+His work ethic and knowledge in the financial independence department are amazing.

-What will inspire most of you, though, is probably the fact that his site makes millions of dollars for providing advice on money.
+However, what will inspire most of you is probably the fact that this site makes a lot of money giving money advice.